-A very small minority of children (4.3%) may have an Education, Health and Care Plan (EHCP) This is a legal document which sets out what the child strengths and needs are and what needs to be provided in order to meet the child's overall education, health and care needs.
+A very small minority of children (4.8%) may have an Education, Health and Care Plan (EHCP) This is a legal document which outlines what the child strengths and needs are and what needs to be provided in order to meet the child's overall education, health and care needs.
 An EHCP is a statutory document which sets out clear outcomes and provision to enable the child to make progress.
-An EHCP may be required when the nature and extent of the child's SEN or disability means the support, they require cannot be provided from within our school resources.
-An application for a request to assess for an EHCP is extremely time-consuming and is usually only be considered for children with the most complex needs where all other provision has been explored and the child's needs are not being met through SEN support.
-AN EHCP Needs Assessment request can be made by anyone who thinks an assessment may be necessary, including doctors, health visitors, teachers, parents and family friends.
-More information about how to request a needs assessment can be sought from school SENCo team.
+An EHCP may be required when the nature and extent of the child's SEN or disability means the support they require cannot be provided from within our school resources.
+An application for a needs assessment for an EHCP will only be considered for children with the most complex needs where all other provision has been explored and the child's needs are not being met through SEN support.